 “There are people out there who don’t actively hold you back as much as they work quietly on your insecurities so that you hold yourself back.”- Michael Jackson

 Growing up isn’t easy.
 Especially if you don’t know who you are.
-Even when I was little I never felt comfortable with who I was.
+Even when I was little I never felt comfortable with who I was: not with my gender or my sexuality.
 I was always playing a part.
 Or maybe that isn’t right.
-No, it was more that I lived my life dictated by the books I read, the films I saw and the TV shows I watched.
+No; it was more that I lived my life dictated by the books I read, the films I saw and the TV shows I watched.
 I felt they told me how you should live or how life should be.
 I could drive my family crazy by pretending to be one of these characters for days, months sometimes.
 I thought they were who I should be.
 It was quite difficult as no matter how hard I tried I could not be a light skinned blond kid.
 I am Jewish and black, quite a difference.
 Still I tried my hardest at being someone I thought was better than me.
 My mum went along with it, not wanting to upset me, but also encouraged me to develop my own creative side.
 I was great at making up stories, could sing and act.

 I got bullied at school from a very young age, for being different.
 I never felt “different” I was just being who I thought I was supposed to be and behaving that way.
 I can understand it a little now.
 But how could I understand back then that none of the other kids were black and Jewish?
 That none of the other kids watched movies with Gene Kelly, Fred Astaire or Audrey Hepburn?
 That not everyone liked the Wizard of Oz or pretended to be Annie at home?